gibbonsja/Meanderings/nial/concise.md

 A binary pervasive operation maps two array having identical structure to one with the same structure, mapping each pair of corresponding atoms by the functions behaviour on the corresponding pairs of atoms.
-Binary of the binary operations of arithmetic and logic are binary-pervasive
+The binary operators of arithmetic and logic are binary-pervasive

     x := 2 3 reshape 1 2 3 5 6;
     y := 2 3 reshape 7 8 9 10 11 12;